-State and Local Business Licenses: A Key Part of Any Business Sale
+State and Local Business Licenses: A Key Part of Business Sales

 Before buying or selling a business, one must think carefully about what licenses are necessary to own and operate the business, as well as what licenses may transfer with the sale of the business.
-A seller should disclose what government licenses they operate under and provide any such documentation to the buyer.
-A business buyer should research the issues ahead of time and their offer should address and define how they will procure the necessary business licenses to purchase and then operate the business.
+A seller should disclose what government licenses are needed to operate their business and provide such documentation to the buyer.
+A business buyer should research licenses needed to operate the business and any offer should address the issue and identify which licenses will convey with the sale.

 Buyer Must Create Corporate Entity

-Before buying a business via the typical asset purchase agreement, a buyer must create either a corporation or a limited liability company through which the buyer will take possession of the business.
-In other words, the buyer must legally incorporate in the State of Florida.
-This can be done online at sunbiz.org and costs a couple hundred dollars.
+Before buying a business via the typical asset purchase agreement, a buyer must create their own licensed corporate entity.
+This may be either a corporation or a limited liability company through which the buyer will take possession of the business.
+The buyer must legally incorporate their business, and may be done online at sunbiz.org for a couple hundred dollars.
 A buyer should consult with their attorney or accountant as far as what type of corporate entity (S Corp, C Corp, LLC, or other) they wish to form.

 Buyer May Apply for ‘DBA’ or Fictitious Name